François Leclerc du Tremblay

-François Leclerc du Tremblay (4 November 1577 – 17 December 1638), also known as Père Joseph, was a French Greyfriar, confidant and agent of Cardinal Richelieu.
-He was the original éminence grise—the French term ("grey eminence") for a powerful advisor or decision-maker who operates secretly or unofficially.
+François Leclerc du Tremblay (4 November 1577 – 17 December 1638), also known as Père Joseph, was a French Capuchin friar, confidant and agent of Cardinal Richelieu.
+He was the original éminence grise ("grey eminence")—the French term for a powerful advisor or decision-maker who operates secretly or unofficially.

 Biography

-Leclerc was the eldest son of Jean Leclerc du Tremblay, president of the chamber of requests of the parlement of Paris, and of Marie Motier de Lafayette.
+Leclerc was the eldest son of Jean Leclerc du Tremblay, president of the chamber of requests of the Parlement of Paris, and of Marie Motier de Lafayette.
 As a boy he received a careful classical training, and in 1595 made an extended journey through Italy, returning to take up the career of arms.
-He served at the Siege of Amiens in 1597 and then accompanied a special embassy to London.
+He served at the siege of Amiens in 1597 and then accompanied a special embassy to London.